"It’s become appallingly clear that our technology has surpassed our humanity." Did Albert Einstein think this way about technology and people?

 b.
 Search what other people are saying about a website.
 Include "-site:" to your search.
 This brings back hits about your website that excludes the website itself.

-4. Like Twain's quote, memes usually have text with it.
+4. Like Einstein's quote, memes usually have text with it.
 Search the quote and see if a website, video or blog has spoken about it.
 You can also describe the image in keywords.